This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The smell of vegetables cooking underground wafted through to the village before the conch signaled for us it was time to move to the fire pit and watch the meat and vegetables pulled from the underground stove, revealing under it all the remains of the burnt French!!
-(All Black celebratory comments have not stopped)
+The smell of vegetables cooking underground wafted through to the village before the conch signalled for us it was time to move to the fire pit.

-The hangi meal was a fantastic celebratory experience.
+The traditional hangi meal was a fantastic celebratory experience and a great way to learn about Maori cuisine.
 The buffet style food was delicious and the hangi style potatoes rocked the house.

-Kalyra and I enjoyed feasting on crème brulee for desert, Pavlova, and steamed pudding and dancing to the music.
+Kalyra and I enjoyed feasting on crème brulee for dessert, Pavlova, and steamed pudding and dancing to the music.

 I felt such gratitude for my experience of the evening, but mostly for my daughters.
 I was so happy that at Kalyra’s young age of four she was learning from a culture who understands so much about prospering, living in connection with each other and the earth in a positive and empowering way.